wishabi/jqr-helpers/Readme.md

 this indicates that the dialog should be closed when the request completes successfully.
 This is true by default for forms and false for other elements.
+* `:scroll_to` (Boolean) - if given, the element that was updated or inserted will be scrolled into view (i.e. its top will be aligned with the top of the page).
+*`:throbber` (String) - This can be `:small`, `:large`, or `:none`.
+By default it is `:small`, indicating a throbber that goes in front of the screen. `:small` would be a small inline throbber next to the button or link that called the dialog, and `:none` shows no throbber at all.

 ## Panel Renderers ##